 We’ve all heard the old cliché, “people don’t quit their jobs, they quit their manager”.
-There is some validity to this, however, it needs to be expanded upon.
+There is some valid truth to this, however it needs to be expanded upon.
 In reality, people quit because their managers are not investing in them, nor giving them challenging and meaningful work.

 The growth and development of your employees is one of the most critical links to their effectiveness and engagement.

 For adequate feedback on the growth and development of your people, feedback cycles should be short, direct, and timely.
-These cycles exist as a combination of triggered and scheduled surveys.
+These surveys exist as a combination of triggered and scheduled surveys.

 You can also schedule feedback cycles such as 360 feedback surveys, performance reviews and team effectiveness surveys to go out on set dates throughout the year.

 Integrating both triggered and scheduled cycles will help your teams grow quickly through real-time feedback systems.